pindab0ter/hansvl.nl/content/blog/bock-2-protobuf/index.md

 And the best part?

-It took me months to figure out that I could just get the file from the game’s APK and have all of the messages with the correct names and types.
+It took me months to figure out that I could just get the file from the game’s APK and have all the message definitions with the correct names and types.

+> Please note that the creator of Egg, Inc. have had to deal with cheaters in the past.
+Security has been much improved
+> since then.
+>
+> B.O.C.K. has only ever sent read-only requests.
+Please be a decent human being and don’t cheat.